kimberlyz/Coupon-Data-Analysis/README.md

 # Coupon Data Analysis

 In this assignment, our task is to answer the question “Will a customer accept the coupon?” - essentially giving a recommendation on how to optimize a coupon campaign to yield the best coupon acceptance results.
 The details of the coupon campaign involve delivering digital coupons to drivers in various redemption categories - a bar, a coffee shop, a cheaper restaurant (under $20), and a more expensive restaurant ($20 - $50).

-You can see the full code for the data cleaning and analysis steps in the Jupyter Notebook CouponRecommendation.ipynb.
+You can see the full code for the data cleaning and analysis steps in the Jupyter notebook CouponRecommendation.ipynb.
 This ReadMe will contain a summary of the code and data analysis process in that file.

 We were given the Problem Statement below.